knowledgeteam/RobotMovement/readme.md

 Give an example
 ```
 ## Known Bugs
-making a turn command with a single parameter will not cause an error message -due to it being redirected to the setRelativeOrientation function which requires a single parameter. reproduce by placing robot and commanding 'left 2'
+* making a turn command with a single parameter will not cause an error message -due to it being redirected to the setRelativeOrientation function which requires a single parameter. reproduce by placing robot and commanding 'left 2'

+* Resizing the window can cause the rows to wrap.

 ## Built With
 * [vue](https://vuejs.org/) - The web framework used